magomimmo/modern-cljs/doc/tutorial-14.md

 ```

 Reload the [shopping][2] URI and change the values of the input fields
-of the form.
-By clicking the `Calculate` button you'll receive a form
+of the Shopping Calculator form.
+By clicking the `Calculate` button
-with every value set with the same values you previously typed in.
-So
+you'll receive the form with the same values you previously typed
-far so good.
+in.
+So far so good.

 It's now time to make the calculation and to set the result in the
 `Total` field of the `shoppingForm`.